 Google Camera comes pre-installed with every Nexus device.
 It is the simplest camera application that you would come across.
-The simplicity comes from a clean user interface that still gives immense functionalities like HDR, Panorama (with a fisheye effect) and Photosphere.
-It also has feature to enact depth of field effect with a mode called Lens Blur.
+The simplicity comes from a clean user interface that still gives immense functionalities like HDR, Panorama (with a fisheye effect), and Photosphere.
+It also has features to enact depth of field effect with a mode called Lens Blur.
 Android Wear allows you to remotely capture a shot.

 App: Camera FV-5 for Android